mcmilk/7-Zip-zstd/README.md

 - the decompression benchmark is also done in RAM via: `7z t archiv.7z`
 - the tool for measuring the times is [wtime](https://github.com/mcmilk/wtime), together with some [scripts](https://github.com/mcmilk/7-Zip-Benchmarking)
 - the testfile is generated via [generate-mcorpus](https://github.com/mcmilk/7-Zip-Benchmarking/blob/master/generate-mcorpus)
+- please note, that the benchmarks are outdated now (new one will come, but it needs some time)

 ![Compression Speed vs Ratio](https://mcmilk.de/projects/7-Zip-zstd/dl/compr-v120.png "Compression Speed vs Ratio")
 ![Decompression Speed](https://mcmilk.de/projects/7-Zip-zstd/dl/decomp-v120.png "Decompression Speed per Level")
 ![Memory at Compression](https://mcmilk.de/projects/7-Zip-zstd/dl/MemCompr.png "Memory usage at Compression")